Great British Railways: Establishment

 Prior to the 2024 general election, the Labour Party revealed their plan for rail changes under the same Great British Railways name, including re-nationalising passenger services, while preserving the role of open-access operators.
-Each remaining service would be renationalised by 2027 as TOC contracts expired, to avoid any cost in compensation, reunifying passenger services and infrastructure under one publicly owned entity for the first time since the privatisation of British Rail.
+Each remaining service would be renationalised by 2027 as TOC contracts expired, to avoid any cost in compensation, reunifying passenger services and infrastructure under one state-owned entity for the first time since the privatisation of British Rail.
 Freight services would remain privately owned, and the rolling stock (the trains themselves) would remain privately owned by ROSCOs, citing the high cost of nationalisation.

 Following its election victory in 2024, the Starmer government announced that GBR would be established by two bills in the first parliamentary session: the Passenger Railway Services (Public Ownership) Bill, to renationalise rail franchises as their contracts expire, and the Railways Bill, to establish GBR to oversee the passenger and freight rail network.
 The first of these was introduced by Transport Secretary Louise Haigh on 18 July 2024.
 In September 2024, the Government formed a shadow body to start the work of GBR in advance of its legal establishment.
 Its chair is Laura Shoaf, previously the managing director of Transport for West Midlands.

-In November 2024 with the passing of the Passenger Railway Services (Public Ownership) Act 2024, the publicly owned DfT Operator, previously the fallback operator in the franchise system, became the preferred operator.
-South Western Railway (SWR) was the first planned nationalisation, coming under public control on 25 May 2025, with some trains receiving a GBR-branded "coming soon" livery.
-The first SWR service after renationalisation was a rail replacement bus due to planned engineering works.
+In November 2024 with the passing of the Passenger Railway Services (Public Ownership) Act 2024, the state-owned DfT Operator, previously the fallback operator in the franchise system, became the preferred operator.
+South Western Railway (SWR) was the first nationalisation following the reorganisation, coming under state control on 25 May 2025, with some trains receiving a GBR-branded "coming soon" livery.
+The first SWR service after renationalisation was partially a rail replacement bus due to planned engineering works along its route.

 On 5 November 2025, the government introduced the Railways Bill to parliament.
 This bill, once it becomes law, will establish Great British Railways.